Conformal welding of independent Gaussian multiplicative chaos measures: Introduction and main result

 \subsection{Discussion}

-Our result contributes to a line of work which originated with the conjecture by Peter Jones that a variant of SLE could be obtained by solving the conformal welding problem for the homeomorphism $\phi_1$ defined by \eqref{e:DefineHomeo}.
-It was shown in \cite{ajks} that this problem admits a solution, defining a family of random fractal closed curves.
+\\ \underline{Motivation:} Our result contributes to a line of work which originated with the conjecture by Peter Jones that a variant of SLE could be obtained by solving the conformal welding problem for the homeomorphism $\phi_1$ defined by \eqref{e:DefineHomeo}.
+It was shown in \cite{ajks} that this problem admits a solution, defining a family of random closed curves.
 Soon after, Sheffield \cite{sheffield2016} proved that SLE curves correspond directly to welding two independent Liouville Quantum Gravity surfaces according to their boundary measures.
-These measures are equivalent to $\tau^{(1)}$ and $\tau^{(2)}$ in our presentation, except defined on $[0,\infty]$.
-More precisely, Sheffield showed that an SLE curve could be coupled with the Gaussian free field in such a way that two independent measures defined analogously to $\tau^{(1)}$ and $\tau^{(2)}$ can be conformally welded along the curve.
-In \cite{AHS20} Sheffield’s welding result was extended to variants of SLE with two marked points and in \cite{AHS22} to SLE loop measures constructed in \cite {Zhan}.
+More precisely, Sheffield showed that an SLE curve could be coupled with a half-plane Gaussian free field in such a way that welding the two halves of the real line according to the measures induced by the field reproduces the curve.
+This result has had many significant consequences and generalisations related to random surfaces: see \cite{ghs23} for an overview.
+Sheffield's result strongly suggested that Jones' conjecture would in fact be correct if one instead solves the conformal welding problem for $\phi_1^{-1}\circ\phi_2$.
+While the current article was under review, this was confirmed by Fan and Sung \cite[Lemma~4.8]{fs25}, provided that $\Theta_1,\Theta_2\sim\mathrm{Unif}[0,1]$ are independent of $\tau^{(1)}$ and $\tau^{(2)}$.

-Sheffield's result strongly suggests that Jones' conjecture is in fact correct if one instead solves the conformal welding problem for $\phi_1^{-1}\circ\phi_2$.
-This, along with the importance of the relationship between SLE and LQG, served as the motivation for our work.
-Our result differs from that of Sheffield (and subsequent work building upon his) in that we start with two independent measures and show that they can be welded together to form curves.
-In particular, the existence and properties of SLE (loops) are not used in our work.
-This approach offers some advantages to studying the relationship between measures and curves: first, it offers a path toward proving continuity of the curves with respect to the parameter $\gamma$ (see the proof of \cite[Theorem~5.3]{ajks}) and second, it may generalise more readily to other measures.
-We also believe that it should be possible to extend our method to cover the case when $\phi_1$ and $\phi_2$ have distinct parameters $\gamma_1\neq\gamma_2$.
+Our motivation in this work is to build towards an alternative approach to conformal welding for random curves.
+In contrast with Sheffield and (most) subsequent authors, we start with a random homeomorphism (or equivalently, the measures to be matched) and use this to generate a curve.
+We therefore do not require a priori control on the welding curve.
+This approach offers some advantages to studying the relationship between measures and curves: first, it offers a path toward proving continuity properties of the curves (see Theorem~\ref{t:translations} or \cite[Theorem~5.3]{ajks}).
+Second, it may generalise more readily to other measures; for example in Theorem~\ref{t:WeldingGeneral} we weld measures with distinct parameter values $\gamma_1\neq\gamma_2$.
+This seems difficult to accomplish using other methods.